hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 If the Reynolds Number is above 4000, the flow will usually be turbulent and the curves in Figs. IIIA 1-3 incl., apply.
-The range R = 2000–4000 is calledthe critical zone in which the flow may be highly unstable and the friction factor indeterminate.
+The range Re = 2000–4000 is called the critical zone in which the flow may be highly unstable and the friction factor indeterminate.